What is Stock Music? (Ultimate Guide)

 How Stock Music Composers Get Paid

-This is not possible if you want to license a song from a famous artist.
+This is impossible if you want to license a song from a famous artist.
 That’s why royalty-free stock music is very convenient for content creators.

-While stock music can be licensed royalty-free, some composers choose to register their tracks with performance rights organizations (PRO), or performing rights societies.
-If their music happens to be used in a broadcast TV or Radio commercial (as long as the broadcasting company filled out a cue sheet), these PROs will then collect royalties and pay the musician accordingly.
+While stock music can be licensed royalty-free, some composers register their tracks with performance rights organizations (PRO) or performing rights societies.
+If their music is used in a broadcast TV or radio commercial (as long as the broadcasting company fills out a cue sheet), these PROs will collect royalties and pay the musician accordingly.

-Bear in mind that these fees are not paid by the customer, for example, an advertising agency.
-They are paid by the broadcasting companies.
+Bear in mind that these fees are not paid by the customer, such as an advertising agency, but by the broadcasting companies.

 Another way a composer can receive money is by registering their audio track with Content ID.
-Content ID is a fingerprinting system used by YouTube, Facebook, and Instagram, to check if there are any issues with a track not being used legally.
+Content ID is a fingerprinting system used by YouTube, Facebook, and Instagram to check for any issues with a track not being used legally.

 If a content creator uploads a video to YouTube in which he has legally purchased a music track protected with Content ID, YouTube issues a copyright claim.
-The content creator can then dispute it showing the license, allowing him to monetize his video.
+The content creator can then dispute it, showing the license and allowing him to monetize his video.

 If no license is presented, advertising will start showing during the video, and royalties are then paid to the composer.